AndieWill510/tinydoor/Options/063-the-game-was-unwinnable.md

 ## Mercy

-You were not born to pass a test nobody will admit they wrote.
+You were not born to pass a test nobody will admit they delivered.

 The game was unwinnable.

-That does not make you unwinnable.
+The only way to win is not to play.

 ---